DennisDeSwart/php-stanford-corenlp-adapter/README.md

 ***********************************************************************
-### Diagram 7a: The ServerMemory contains all the server data
+### Diagram A: The ServerMemory contains all the server data
 ***********************************************************************
 ```
 [1] => Array